Product Support & Resources

 Landlord vs Tenant Responsibilities

 In most jurisdictions, landlords are responsible for providing a safe living environment.
-This includes ensuring gas-fueled appliances such as stoves, furnaces, boilers, and water heaters are properly installed and maintained.
+This includes ensuring natural gas-fueled appliances such as stoves, furnaces, boilers, and water heaters are properly installed and maintained.

 Many states and municipalities now require property owners to install natural gas alarms in rental units, similar to existing smoke and carbon monoxide alarm laws.
-Tenants, in turn, are responsible for not disabling alarms and for reporting suspected gas issues promptly.
+Tenants, in turn, are responsible for not disabling alarms and for reporting suspected natural gas issues promptly.

 NFPA 715 and Natural Gas Alarm Requirements

-NFPA 715 is the national safety standard developed by the National Fire Protection Association (NFPA) that defines best practices for fuel gas detection equipment.
+NFPA 715 is the national safety standard developed by the National Fire Protection Association (NFPA) that defines best practices for mthane gas detection equipment.
 It was created to address the unique risks of natural gas (methane) and propane in residential buildings.

 Where to Install Natural Gas Alarms in Rentals